 1996

-In spring 1996 the band met in New York for a recording-session
+In spring 1996 the band, now reduced to three members, met in New York for

-same time because one alone didn't work anymore.
+same time, because taking only one of them didn't work anymore.

 Martin: "But he was hiding his habit from us again - lying to us,